davidrg/ckwin/doc/ssh-readme.md

   Removes the remote port forward with the specified remote-port from the remote port forwarding list.
 This has no effect on any active connection.

+SET SSH AGENT-LOCATION location
+  Specifies AF_UNIX socket Kermit 95 should use to connect to your SSH Agent for public key authentication.

 SET SSH DIRECTORY directory
   Specifies where Kermit 95 should look for the default SSH user files such as the user-known-hosts file and identity files (id_rsa, etc).